 What is the Asana Chrome add-on?

 The native desktop app for Asana eliminates distractions so you can focus on what matters.
-Simply download the app for your operating system, sign in with your email on the web, and you'll be directed to your new favorite app.
+You can download the Asana app for your operating system, sign in with your email on the web, and you'll be directed to the Asana app.
+There is also a native mobile app for working with Asana on the go.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!